slalom-consulting-ltd/terraform-guidelines/README.md

 ## Hardcoding

-Dont hardcode values in resources.
+Don't hardcode values in resources.
 Add variables and set defaults.

 Avoid limiting your self with policies and resources by making resources optional or overidable.